 I wrote this short serenade for my girlfriend to celebrate a year long relationship!
 It is written for orchestra and harp.
 I've been writing a lot lately, this is just one of the concepts that I have completely worked out.
 But there are a few more planned.
 Of course, just like in the previous piece, I gave the harp a big role in this piece.

-What I liked about this piece is that I can let the winds play an increasingly bigger role.
-I am learning more and more how to write for them, for example the opening with the horns and the clarinet and also the bassoon later.
+What I liked about this piece is that I can let the wind instruments play an increasingly bigger role.
+I am learning more and more how to write for them: for example the opening with the horns and the clarinet and also the bassoon later.
 I tried to create an atmosphere in this piece that felt both suitable as a romantic piece and as a celebration.

 Le Farfalle dell'Anno is Italian for "The butterflies of the year".

-ᅠThis serenade is written for strings, harp and piccolo.
+This serenade is written for strings, harp and piccolo.
 Lately I have been experimenting a lot with using and discovering new instruments, in order to gain more experience and further expand my knowledge.
 I am happy with this piece, especially with the atmosphere I was able to achieve with it.
-It was difficult to write a lighter and more intimate piece because I find myself wanting to write very heavy and dramatic.
-But through instrumentation and use of instruments the atmosphere is the way I wanted to achieve.
+It was difficult to write a lighter and more intimate piece because I noticed that I was quickly moving in the heavy and dramatic direction.
+But through good instrumentation I eventually ended up getting the atmosphere I wanted to achieve.

 Il Pinguino Innamorato is Italian for "The Penguin in Love".

-done extensive researched about a symphony and what it entails
+done extensive research about a symphony and what it entails

 The first symphony I ever wrote, at age 17.
 I challenged myself with different atmospheres, tempos, dynamics and range of instruments, and I tried to contrast the 4 parts as much as possible.
 I have done all of this in about a year and I am very proud of the final result.
 And I knew that this was only the beginning of my journey.